carlbeech/fast-duplicate-finder/README.md

 - You can now save the current configuration in the GUI to a `.ini` config file
 - You can now load the config from an `.ini` file to the GUI

+### V0.5

+- Bugfix (Many thanks for the fix from Oliver Kopp)
+- Add exception code to deal with invalid timestamps for files under windows

 A bit of history...
 ===================